[5 min. read]

 Story: A coffee shop explores loyalty programs, breakfast offers, and ends up launching a successful subscription plan.

-Note: The rest of the DSPT framework focuses on “Fix It” problems — where something’s not working and needs clarity.
+Note: The rest of the DSPD framework focuses on “Fix It” problems — where something’s not working and needs clarity.
 For “Improve It” challenges, use creative tools like brainstorming, SCAMPER, or design sprints to generate fresh ideas and explore new directions.

 "Unclear" Problem